HRMonitor - Heart Rate Monitorο

 1. Sensor Data Receptionο

-void Service::onSdlNewData(uint16_t handle, SDK::Sensor::DataBatch& data) {
+void Service::handleSensorsData(uint16_t handle, SDK::Sensor::DataBatch& data)

-if (mSensorHR.matchesDriver(handle)) {
+if (mSensorHr.matchesDriver(handle)) {

-if (mGUIStarted) {
+if (mGuiStarted) {

 SDK::SensorDataParser::HeartRate parser(data[0]);